-Sink your sweet tooth into MILK DUDS Candy—a delicious blend of smooth milk chocolate and chewy caramel.
+Sink your sweet tooth into MILK DUDS Candy—a delicious blend of smooth chocolate and caramel.
 These bite sized candies are perfect for popping whether you’re at home, on the go, or watching movies with friends.
 Stock up, and always have a mouthwatering treat within reach.

 A sweetener made from corn starch.
 Also known as glucose syrup.